icub-tech-iit/design-holder-realsense/dockerfiles/README.md

     $ cmake ../
     $ make install
     ```
+--->
 1. Open up the browser and connect to **`localhost:6080`** to get to the workspace desktop GUI.
-1. In the desktop GUI, open a terminal and run the grasping experiment:
+1. In the desktop GUI, open a terminal and run the analysis:
    ```sh
    $ run-analysis.sh
    ```